JuliaAI/MLJ.jl/docs/src/learning_networks.md

 ### A network that learns

-To incorporate learning in a network of nodes we need to:
+To incorporate learning in a network of nodes MLJ:

-- Allow binding of machines to nodes instead of data
+- Allows binding of machines to nodes instead of data

-- Generate "operation" nodes when calling an operation like `predict` or `transform` on a machine and node input data.
+- Generates "operation" nodes when calling an operation like `predict` or `transform` on a machine and node input data.
 Such nodes point to both a machine (storing learned parameters) and the node from which to fetch data for applying the operation (which, unlike the nodes seen so far, depend on learned parameters to generate output).